-(as featured in the winter edition of Podio – See original here)
+(as featured in the 2017 winter edition of Podio Magazine)

-At least 1 in 4 of us suffer from mental health problems.
-And if we don’t directly live with it, the chances are we’re close to people who are.
+At least 1 in 4 of us suffer from mental health problems (I believe it’s more 1 in 2) If we don’t directly live with it, the chances are we’re close to people who are.

 I’ve had challenges with my own mental health since my teenage years.
-It’s what’s pushed me to travel, to volunteer and to start projects like Podio, Preston Pride & Global Amigos.
+It’s what’s pushed me to travel, to volunteer and to start projects like Podio Magazine, Preston Pride & Global Amigos.
 My family, like most, has been directly affected by self-harm, suicide attempts and suicide over the years (like others, I’ve been in situations far too dark to share here).
-But, whilst social media allows people to open up about their struggles or support campaigns like #WorldMentalHealthDay, I’ve struggled to accept myself that, whenever life-changing events have occurred, running away or suicide categorically feel like my only options.
+Whilst social media allows people to open up about their struggles or support campaigns like #WorldMentalHealthDay, I’ve struggled to accept myself that, whenever life-changing events have occurred, running away or suicide categorically feel like my only options.

 And that’s not right.